 Well, these are really soft flannel squares with zero chemicals and fewer trees will be cut down than they need to make regular toilet paper.
 My daughters grew up with cloth diapers.

 I think more and more young mothers realize how expensive disposable diapers are.
-I keep reading where some very smart young mothers are starting to use cloth diapers.
+I keep reading that some very smart young mothers are starting to use cloth diapers.
 Cloth Diapers

 I also buy these Cloth Diapers to use for paper towels.
 They save me so much money.

 Yay!
 The first investment is a lot, but so is a monthly disposable diaper bill, even with coupons.
 Be sure and get something to hang your wet clothes on and buy good clothespins.
 Kevins Clothespins